jessehansen/magicbus/README.md

 The initial message must have a payload property which will be serialized into a Buffer to pass as the `content` parameter to the [amqplib publish method](http://www.squaremobius.net/amqp.node/channel_api.html#channel_publish).
 The `properties` property of the initial message will be used as the `options` parameter of the publish method so documentation of those options applies.

-The default envelope creates messages with the following shape:
+The default envelope creates messages with the following shape, serialized as JSON:

 ```javascript
 {